 Pursuant to Criminal Procedure Article (CP), § 6-216, Annotated Code of Maryland, the circuit courts shall consider the sentencing guidelines in deciding the proper sentence.
 The sentencing guidelines are advisory and judges may, at their discretion, impose a sentence outside the guidelines.
 If a judge chooses to depart from the sentencing guidelines, the Code of Maryland Regulations (COMAR) 14.22.01.05A states that the judge shall document the reason or reasons for imposing a sentence outside of the recommended guidelines range.

 The MSCCSP deems a sentence compliant with the guidelines if the initial sentence (defined as the sum of incarceration, credited time, and home detention) falls within the applicable guidelines range.
 In addition, the MSCCSP deems a sentence compliant if the judge sentences an offender to a period of pre-sentence incarceration time with no additional post-sentence incarceration time and the length of the credited pre-sentence incarceration exceeds the upper guidelines range for the sentencing event.
 The MSCCSP deems sentences to corrections options programs compliant provided that the initial sentence plus any suspended sentence falls within or above the applicable guidelines range and the sentencing event does not include a crime of violence, child sexual abuse, or escape.
-By doing so, the Commission recognizes the state’s interest in supporting these alternatives to incarceration.
-Finally, sentences pursuant to an ABA plea agreement are guidelines-compliant (COMAR 14.22.01.17).
-The MSCCSP adopted the ABA plea agreement compliance policy in July 2001 to acknowledge that ABA plea agreements reflect the consensus of the local view of an appropriate sentence within each specific community.
-The corrections options and ABA plea agreement compliance policies allow the court to set a guidelines-compliant sentence that considers the individual needs of the offender, such as substance abuse treatment, as opposed to incarceration.
+By doing so, the Commission recognizes the State’s interest in promoting these alternatives to incarceration.
+Finally, sentences pursuant to an MSCCSP binding plea agreement are guidelines-compliant (COMAR 14.22.01.17).
+The MSCCSP adopted the binding plea agreement compliance policy in July 2001 to acknowledge that binding plea agreements reflect the consensus of the local view of an appropriate sentence within each specific community.
+The corrections options and binding plea agreement compliance policies allow the court to set a guidelines-compliant sentence that considers the individual needs of the offender, such as substance abuse treatment, as opposed to incarceration.